LeadShuriken/twitter-social-marker/README.md

 4. Create other and connect similar nodeshapes by splines.

 ### Some Company Banner ###
----
-Some company banner that got me a job in "*******".
+* Some company banner that got me a job in "x".
 The position was nice and people were nice but way south of my development skill :/ shame.

 ### Ultimate (crossbrowser) Scroller ###
----
-An ultimate crossbrowser scroller.
+* An ultimate crossbrowser scroller.
 Just try to make it NOT work.
 I dare you! ))

 ###### Change log ######
----
-[releases] Revamped on 09-10-2016
+* [releases] Revamped on 09-10-2016